sahahn/BPt/docs/user_guide.rst

 name as an argument.
 The parameter can accept a few different values.
 These are explained below:

 1. You may pass any array-like (e.g., list, set, pandas Index, etc...) of subjects directly.
+Warning: Passing a python tuple is reserved for a special MultiIndex case!

 For example:

 ::